 Everyone needs someone to turn to—someone who can offer sound and reliable advice when times get tough.
-Your case manager can help you come up with a plan of action, creating a better future for you and your family.
+We can help you come up with a plan of action, creating a better future for you and your family.

 - We can teach you how to set attainable and measurable goals for yourself.
 You will learn about personal finance, saving, and budgeting.

-- We can help you restore or prevent the disconnection of your water service (up to $500).
+- We can help you restore or prevent the disconnection of your water service.

 - We can offer housing assistance.